marcusecf/marcusecf/README.md

 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on making automation projects.
 - 📫 How to reach me marcuscflores@gmail.com
 - ⚡ Fun fact: Nothing is fun anymore.
+JK! 😂

 <!---
 marcusecf/marcusecf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.